Components

 More details on using these methods is available in the [earthaccess documentation](https://nsidc.github.io/earthaccess/tutorials/restricted-datasets/#auth).

 This class can be inherited by any other class that requires authentication.
 For example, the Query class inherits this one, and so a Query object has the .session property.
-The method earthdata_login() is included for backwards compatibility.

 The class can be created without any initialization parameters, and the properties will be populated when they are called.
 It can alternately be initialized with an earthaccess.auth.Auth object, which will then be used to create a session or s3login_credentials as they are called.